-Sometimes, laser ablation procedures can be quite lengthy.
-Depending on the arrhythmia and the findings, procedures may last two to four hours.
-The insertion of catheters is accompanied by certain risks.
 Some patients may develop bleeding at the insertion site.
 Blood collects under the skin resulting in local swelling and "bruise".
-Both swelling and bruise will disappear in time as the blood is slowly absorbed by the body.
+Both swelling and bruise will disappear in time as the blood is slowly absorbed.

 Less frequently, ablation procedures may be associated with more serious complications.
 These include damage to blood vessels, formation of blood clots and infection.
 Fatalities such as myocardial infarction, perforation and tamponade, pulmonary embolism, and stroke and even death are extremely rare but were reported after radiofrequency ablation procedures.
 Up to now, the laser ablation procedure, during and after over 1000 experimental laser applications and over 600 applications in humans, in a multicenter clinical study trial, has never been associated with complications.